 · It is pleasant because it makes life together as God’s people so much more enjoyable than seasons when constant bickering and conflict dominate.

 c.
 How good and how pleasant: Not everything that is good is pleasant, and not everything that is pleasant is good.
-Unity among God’s people is such a remarkable blessing because it is both good and pleasant—and both to a high degree, indicated by the repetition of how.
+Unity among God’s people is such a remarkable blessing because it is both good and pleasant – and both to a high degree, indicated by the repetition of how.

 i.
-“Precious and profitable, sweet and delectable,… dainty and goodly, as Revelation 18:14.
+“Precious and profitable, sweet and delectable…dainty and goodly, as Revelation 18:14.
 Communion of saints is the next happiness upon earth to communion with God.”
 (Trapp)

 d.
 For brethren to dwell together: David had in mind the relationship that God’s people have with one another, not with the world around them.
-Believers should work to have good and peaceable relationships with all others (Romans 12:18), but here the focus is relationships among God’s people.
+Believers should work to have good and peaceable relationships with all others (Romans 12:18), but here the focus is on relationships among God’s people.

 e.
-For brethren to dwell together in unity: This unity is tested, because these ones dwell together.
+For brethren to dwell together in unity: This unity is tested, because these brethren dwell together.
 In many ways it is easier to have some kind of unity with those distant.
 To dwell together means the bonds of unity and peace will be at times tested.

 i.
 This song was especially relevant for pilgrims travelling together to Jerusalem.
 “During the pilgrimages, the Jews enjoyed an ecumenical experience on their way toward and in Jerusalem.
 The pilgrims came from many different walks of life, regions, and tribes, as they gathered for one purpose: the worship of the Lord in Jerusalem.”
 (VanGemeren)